simoncblyth/opticks/notes/issues/check_innerwater_bulk_absorb.rst

 check_innerwater_bulk_absorb
 ===============================

 Issue : looks to be substantially more bulk absorption in the water in OK than in G4, investigating why
 ---------------------------------------------------------------------------------------------------------

+* when photon starts in the Water, seeing agreement in AB/SC

 ::